Bernardo-MG/oauth-resource-server-example/readme.md

 ## Usage

 The project requires an authorization server.
-The Docker compose file will take care of this, while running the project:
+The Docker compose file will take care of this, while also running the project:

 ```
 docker-compose -f docker/docker-compose.yml --project-name oauth2-resource-server-example up
 ```

-And the web service be available at [http://localhost:8080/](http://localhost:8080/).
+Once started, the web service be available at [http://localhost:8080/](http://localhost:8080/).

 ## Requests with Postman

 To make things easier import `src/test/resources/resource_server.postman_collection.json` into Postman.
-It includes all the queries needed to test the project.
+This file includes all the queries needed to test the project.

 ## Users

+For testing, any of these will work.

 | User      | Password | Permissions |
 |-----------|----------|-------------|
 | test-user | 1234     | all         |

+Note that this web service requires secure tokens.
+The Postman requests includes an authenticated one, which takes care of this.

 [![Release docs](https://img.shields.io/badge/docs-release-blue.svg)][site-release]
 [![Development docs](https://img.shields.io/badge/docs-develop-blue.svg)][site-develop]